-I'm a University Lecturer (Assistant Professor) in the Department of History and Philosophy of Science at the University of Cambridge and a Fellow of Selwyn College.
+I'm a writer, philosopher and Senior Lecturer (Associate Professor equivalent) in the Department of History and Philosophy of Science at the University of Cambridge and a Fellow of Selwyn College.
 I'm also a Senior Research Fellow in the Kinds of Intelligence Programme at the Leverhulme Centre for the Future of Intelligence.

 My research focuses on issues related to nonhuman animal cognition and communication, as well as mechanistic explanation in biology and cognitive science.